beginning of content

 Private health insurance

-Check if the dentist or dental practitioner registered at the Australian Health Practitioner Regulation Agency.
-Their registration record will also tell you if they speak a language in addition to English.
+You can check if the dental professional is registered at the Australian Health Practitioner Regulation Agency.
+Their registration record will also tell you if they speak another language in addition to English.

 Resources and support